tatups/laravel-deepl-translations/README.md

 ]
 ```

-Then Publish the api config
+Normally the api config is derived from .env variables.
+You can also publish it:
 ```
 php artisan vendor:publish --provider="BlackLabelBytes\Translations\DeepLTranslationServiceProvider"
 ```